KINGgemeenten/accessibilitymonitor/vm/README.md

 - `sudo su`
 - `cd /opt/accessibilitymonitor`
 - `mysql -u inspector -p inspector < ./sql-dump/inspector-N.sql` , where `N` is
   the highest available version number.
+The password is `z31lb00t`.
 - Perform the testbot installation tasks as documented in [../README.md](../README.md).